dutch3883/AnymindBE/README.md

         "amount": 20
     }'
     ```
-6. run this command to query history of application
+6. run this command to query history of application (adjust datetime as you like)
     ```
     curl --location --request POST 'http://localhost:8080/api/history' \
     --header 'Content-Type: application/json' \